 It’s incredibly common for family members to disagree on what’s wrong with a loved one and what should be done.
 A primary in-home caregiver who spends a great deal of time with a senior loved one may understand the given diagnosis or reduced capabilities but siblings may disagree.
 For example, some family members may dispute a dementia diagnosis or argue mom is “just a little forgetful.”

 Finances can cause strife in any relationship, and this is certainly true when it comes to senior care.
-Families often disagree as to how senior care in San Antonio should be paid, where he or she should live, and who should manage his or her finances.
+Families often disagree as to how In-home care in San Antonio should be paid, where he or she should live, and who should manage his or her finances.
 It’s not uncommon for the primary caregiver in charge of the senior’s finances to feel pressure from other family members.

 Arguments over fairness